Finding the Best Places to Retire Since 2006!

 Retire in Citrus Springs, Florida?

-Overview: This friendly unincorporated town/master planned development lies near the northern edge of Citrus County in northwestern Florida and began in the 1970s as a Mackle family real estate venture.
+This friendly, unincorporated town/master planned development lies near the northern edge of Citrus County in northwestern Florida and began in the 1970s as a family-owned real estate venture.
 Today it is essentially a remote, modest subdivision with a mature demographic.

 The community has room for 32,000 homes.
 Some neighborhoods are developed and densely populated, but many are still in their natural, wooded state, giving Citrus Springs a country feeling.
 Residences are primarily single story with stucco exteriors, and home sites are good size.
 Wildlife is abundant and for the most part co-exists peacefully with humans.
-Residents enjoy a variety of activities, including an AARP chapter, bingo nights and a community chorus, all of which are sponsored by the Citrus Springs Civic Association ($25 per year).
+Residents enjoy a variety of events, including AARP classes, bingo nights and a community chorus, all of which are sponsored by the Citrus Springs Civic Association.
 Golfers play on 36 holes at two country clubs, and there are 30 parks.
 Restaurants, churches, doctors' offices and banks are all here.
 A farmers' market is 12 miles away.
 Further shopping and services are in Inverness, 15 miles away.

 Climate: Summer temperatures reach into the 90s, and winter temperatures are in the 50s, 60s and 70s.
 The area, on average, receives 53 inches of rain per year.